PeterBengtson/Ooloi-docs/guides/TIMEWALKING_GUIDE.md

 *"The transducer will seduce ya" - Frank N. Furter*

-Now here's where it gets powerful.
+Here the power of composition becomes evident.
 Those steps above can be **composed** using transducers for elegance and efficiency.

-**For Clojure learners**: Function composition is a cornerstone of functional programming.
-Instead of nesting function calls or writing intermediate variables, you **compose** simple functions into complex transformations.
-Clojure's `comp` function creates new functions by combining existing ones, and transducers extend this power to data transformation pipelines.
-What you're about to learn here—composing transformations that work independently of their data source—is one of the most elegant and reusable patterns in functional programming.
+**For Clojure learners**: Composing transformations that work independently of their data source is one of the most elegant and reusable patterns in functional programming.
 Once you understand this pattern through musical examples, you'll recognize it everywhere in idiomatic Clojure code.

 ### Understanding `comp` - Function Composition